microuser/CanYouSolveIt/README.md

 CanYouSolveIt
 =============

-A puzzle game which provides puzziles, your answer of 'Can the puzzle be solved''
+A puzzle game which provides puzziles, your answer of 'Can the puzzle be solved'.
+Mini-games are played, but not to completion.
+More points are awared for answering 'Is it solvable' quickly.

 To Impliment Game Ideas: